jackysupit/nuxt3-select2/README.md

 #nuxt3-select2

-this is a [select2](https://github.com/godbasin/vue-select2/tree/demo-for-vue3-select-component) component for [nuxt3](https://github.com/godbasin/vue-select2/tree/demo-for-vue3-select-component) based on godbasin work here: [vue3-select2-component](https://github.com/jackysupit/nuxt3-select2.git.git)  credits belong to him".
-And of course for them, the good people who make select2 and nuxt3 availble for us.
+this is a [select2](https://github.com/godbasin/vue-select2/tree/demo-for-vue3-select-component) component for [nuxt3](https://github.com/godbasin/vue-select2/tree/demo-for-vue3-select-component) based on godbasin work here: [vue3-select2-component](https://github.com/jackysupit/nuxt3-select2.git.git)  credits belong to them for making all these availble for us for free.

 ## How to use